This website uses cookies to help improve your user experience

 The global Smart TV market was estimated at 268.9 million units in 2020, and from 2021 to 2028, it’s expected to expand at a CAGR of 20.8%.
 In 2021, about 41.7% of the US households owned Samsung Smart TVs, while in 2020, Samsung accounted for 31.8% of global Smart TV sales.
 Other TVs and streaming devices like LG, Roku, and Amazon Fire TV are also popular among consumers.

 An increasing use of such devices drives the demand for Smart TV expertise.
-However, Smart TV app development has an array of challenges.
-Read on to find out what they are and how our TV app development team solves them to help clients get a competitive edge and increase the bottom line.
+However, smart TV app development tutorial explores the challenges that developers face.
+Read on to discover how our team addresses these issues to help clients gain a competitive edge and increase their bottom line.

 Unlike the mobile app development world in which iOS and Android have conquered almost 100% of the global mobile market, the world of Smart TV development is much more fragmented.